n-my/wikipedia-pageview/SOLUTION.md

 * a staging and a production environments.
 Whatever these environments are, their creation should be fully automated
 * a CI pipeline: automate the release process, as code
 * a CD pipeline: automate the deployments to staging and to prod, as code
-* a monitoring service: Datadog? :)
+* a monitoring service
 * a log management system: centralize the logs, make them searchable
 * an alerting system: the team should be alerted if the job fails, takes too long, etc

 ### What might change about your solution if this application needed to run automatically for each hour of the day?

 This repository only contains the Spark application.
-If it needed to run automatically for each hour of the day, we would need to a workflow orchestrator and scheduler such as Luigi or Apache Airflow to define and operate a multi-step pipeline.
+If it needed to run automatically for each hour of the day, we would need to a workflow orchestrator such as Luigi or Apache Airflow to define and operate a multi-step pipeline.

 Using this pipeline, we could remove a couple of steps from the application to make it idempotent: